hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Open Questions

-1. What will externalization of the contract state in the transaction record look like?
+1. What will externalization of the contract call type in the transaction record look like?
 Still being designed.
-2. How should we allow searching by topics or logs?
-3. How will Hedera transactions triggered from a smart contract be externalized in the record stream?
-Still being designed.
-Tentatively, each contract triggered transaction will show up as a separate transaction and record with an incremented consensus timestamp and a parent timestamp populated.
-4. Should we show individual function parameters in a normalized form?
-We decided against it at this time as it might be a performance concern or require parsing the solidity contract.
-Can revisit in the future by adding a new field with the normalized structure.
-5. How will internal transactions show up in record stream and will they follow a hierarchy that highlights transfer succession or will it be flattened?
+2. How will EVM internal transactions (i.e. non HTS precompiled child transactions) show up in record stream and will they follow a hierarchy that highlights transfer succession or will it be flattened?
-6. How should non HTS precompiled internal transactions be handled?